Sake44/ObsidianBackup/OneNote/Notes/Networking/Basic Concept.md

 End systems access the Internet through Internet Service Providers (ISPs) The Internet is all about connecting end systems to each other, so the #ISPs that provide access to end systems must also be interconnected.
+End systems, packet switches, and other pieces of the Internet run **protocols** that control the sending and receiving of information within the Internet. **The Transmission Control Protocol (TCP) and the Internet Protocol (IP)** are two of the most important protocols in the Internet.
+The Internet’s principal protocols are collectively known as #TCP/IP.
+Given the importance of protocols to the Internet, it’s important that everyone agree on what each and every protocol does, so that people can create systems and products that interoperate.
+This is where standards come into play.
+Internet ­standards are developed by the Internet Engineering Task Force (**IETF**).
+The #IETF standards documents are called requests for comments (RFCs).